Magken/ember-app/Fixes/session-persistence-fixes.md

 - Verify localStorage and sessionStorage are available
 - Check for browser privacy settings blocking storage

+#### Conversation Cache Not Working
+- Check if cache is being cleared on sign-out
+- Verify cache expiration settings (30 minutes)
+- Check browser storage quota
+- Look for cache debug logs in console

 #### Cache Not Clearing
 - Verify cache clear request is stored in localStorage
 - Check for storage quota exceeded errors